unconed/shadergraph/README.md

 You can use the chainable Factory API to build graphs.
 It's a smart wrapper around a partially built graph.
 It allows you to make splits and joins, hook up callbacks via requires, import other factories, etc.

+Instead of including snippets by name, you can also pass in GLSL code directly to `.pipe(…)` and `.require(…)` regardless of whether you are using a fetch function/library or not.

 Snippets are instanced by default, letting you bind unique uniforms to specific snippets in the chain:

 ![Uniform example](https://raw.github.com/unconed/shadergraph/master/docs/images/uniform.png)